Sign up for CNN’s Wonder Theory science newsletter. Explore the universe with news on fascinating discoveries, scientific advancements and more.

-Webb’s other primary targets for the first image release included the Carina Nebula, WASP-96 b, the Southern Ring Nebula and Stephan’s Quintet.
+NASA shared Webb’s first cosmic targets on Friday, providing a teaser for what else Tuesday’s image release will include: the Carina Nebula, WASP-96b, the Southern Ring Nebula and Stephan’s Quintet.

 Webb’s study of the giant gas planet WASP-96 b is the most detailed spectrum of an exoplanet to date.
 The spectrum includes different wavelengths of light that reveal new information about the planet and its atmosphere.
 Discovered in 2014, WASP-96 b is located 1,150 light-years from Earth.
 It has half the mass of Jupiter and completes an orbit around its star every 3.4 days.